 Jason Woodle was missing something: a college degree.
 Inspired by his toddler son and wife he chose the Bachelor of Interdisciplinary Studies program.
 He viewed the program as a second opportunity and he succeeded.
-After balancing life as a husband, stay-at-home dad, and full-time student he walked the Lawn May 2015.
+After balancing life as a husband, stay-at-home dad, and full-time student he walked the Lawn in 2015.

-I'm determined to have as typical an undergraduate experience as possible.
+I was determined to have as typical an undergraduate experience as possible.

 You get all the services you would expect from a university like this.
 It is amazing.